 The best part is picking all your toppings for your dessert bowl.
-Of the lot, the honeycomb is arguably the most iconic ingredient that sets Yoajung apart from the other froyo chains in Korea.Â
+With over 30 variations in Singapore, the honeycomb is arguably the most iconic ingredient that sets Yoajung apart from other froyo chains in Korea.

 In related news, popular Aussie froyo chain Yo-Chi is now in Singapore.
 Alternatively, read our Standard Bread review to see if the viral Korean bakery at RWS is worth a visit.